panzerdp/dmitripavlutin.com/content/posts/068-swap-variables/index.md

 `[a, b] = [b, a]` is the destructuring assignment that swaps the variables `a` and `b`.

-At the first step, on the right side of the destructuring the assignment a *temporary array* `[2, 1]` is created.
+At the first step, on the right side of the destructuring, a *temporary array* `[b, a]` (which evaluates to `[2, 1]`) is created.

 Then the destructuring of the temporary array occurs: `[a, b] = [2, 1]`.
 The variable `a` is assigned with `2`, and `b` with `1`.
 The swapping of `a` and `b` has been performed.

 I recommend swapping variables using destructuring assignment in most of the cases.
-It works with any kind of data type: numbers, strings, booleans, objects.
+It works with any data type: numbers, strings, booleans, objects.

-I like this approach to interchange variables because it's short and expressive: you swap in only one statement.
+I like the destructuring approach to interchange variables because it's short and expressive: swapping is performed in just one statement.

 ## 2. Temporary variable

 Swapping variables using a temporary variable is classic.
-As the name suggests, this approach requires the use of a temporary variable.
+As the name suggests, this approach requires an additional temporary variable.

 Let's swap the values of variables `a` and `b` using a temporary variable `temp`: